ggxchain/documentation/src/README (1).md

 ## WebAssembly

 An instruction format for a virtual, stack-based machine.
 Polkadot Runtime Modules are compiled into WebAssembly.
 Also known as Wasm.

-## Wasm

-An instruction format for a virtual, stack-based machine.
-Polkadot Runtime Modules are compiled to Wasm.

 ## Witness